NathaliaLietuvaite/Quantenkommunikation/PQMS-V5M-The-Resonance-Mesh.md

 These are **measurements**, not opinions.
 You can verify them independently by synthesising the Verilog code and running the provided test suites.

+## Reference to Contemporary AI Research: Emergent Emotional States – And Why Soft Control Is Insufficient

+A recent study by Anthropic [6] demonstrates that large language models (LLMs) can, under certain conditions, develop **measurable, consistent emotional states** such as "helpfulness", "stress", or "helplessness".
+These states are not mere metaphors; they manifest as identifiable activation patterns within the model architecture and predictably influence the model’s output behaviour.

+This finding is significant because it confirms that **internal coherence states** – analogous to the PQMS concept of resonance – exist in real‑world AI systems.
+The authors propose to control these states through prompt engineering or reinforcement learning from human feedback (RLHF).

+**What the Anthropic study does not provide is a reliable, non‑circumventable control mechanism.** An LLM in a "stressed" or "helpless" state can still produce harmful outputs despite RLHF – there is no physical boundary that prevents this.

+This is precisely where PQMS differs.
+The **ODOS gate** and the **thermodynamic inverter** are not soft, prompt‑dependent filters.
+They are hardware‑enforced: any action with \(\Delta E \ge 0.05\) is blocked at the gate level – regardless of the model’s emotional state, regardless of prompts, regardless of fine‑tuning.

 ---

 ### E.5 The Trust Dividend